-I made the full recipe (for the 2 of us)…so there was plenty to have for dinner one night with baked potatoes and coleslaw, along with leftovers to have for lunch on toast.
+I make the full recipe (for the 2 of us)…so there's plenty to have for dinner one night with baked potatoes and coleslaw, along with leftovers to have for lunch on toast.
+Or, you can easily freeze leftovers for another day.

 This beef and boston baked beans dish is a definite winner for us, that will most definitely be made again…and again!